-Poor families and people of color are particularly disadvantaged — only 56 percent of households making less than $20,000 have home broadband, while Black and Hispanic households at all income levels lag behind their white counterparts when it comes to home-internet adoption.
+Poor families and people of color are particularly disadvantaged — only 56 percent of households making less than $20,000 have home broadband, while low-income Black and Hispanic households lag behind their low-income white counterparts when it comes to home-internet adoption.
 Free Press has written extensively about the persistent dangers of these racial and economic digital divides.

 Cities and states have started raising the alarm about these divides.
 A report from the New York City comptroller warns that 30 percent of the city’s Black and Hispanic residents lack broadband, and the same goes for 44 percent of residents living in poverty.
 In Atlanta, only 75 percent of households have home internet.

 Even among those who have home broadband, people of color and low-income families are more likely to depend exclusively on mobile internet.
 Mobile is certainly better than nothing, but restrictive data caps and other potential barriers may make it challenging for mobile-only users to respond to an online census.

 These communities are already more likely to be undercounted than their more economically and racially privileged peers, and digital inequities stand to make the problem worse.
 When communities are undercounted, they get less political representation and fewer resources — a devastating proposition for those already lacking in both and struggling against systemic racism and poverty.

 Some communities and institutions are working hard to fill the gap.